Technical Coach

 These are a small selection of the joys software developer have with UI tests and other kinds of integrated end-to-end tests.
 Why do we keep doing this to ourselves?
 In this talk, we’re going to address the underlying issues caused by integrated end-to-end tests and discuss an alternative approach that results in faster feedback, a lower investment cost and above all, a feeling of trust and confidence in your developer tests.

-I'm a professional software developer since Y2K.
+Jan is a professional software developer since Y2K.
 A blogger since Y2K+5.
-Author of the book "Writing Maintainable Unit Tests".
+Author of Writing Maintainable Unit Tests.
 Provider of training and coaching in XP practices.
 Curator of the Awesome Talks list.
-Thinking and learning about all kinds of technologies since forever.
+He is thinking and learning about all kinds of technologies since forever.

 See all speakers ›